Carapacik/carapacik.github.io/content/posts/swagger-parser.md

 ---
 title: "swagger_parser"
-description: "Must have library if you using REST api with Dart or Kotlin"
+summary: "Must have library if you using Retrofit with Dart or Kotlin"
 date: 2022-11-06T15:51:35+03:00
 draft: false
 author: ["Carapacik", "Sancene"]